-The Partnership executes trades on the Indian exchange and, therefore, may be subject to taxes levied in that country.
+The Partnership executes trades on the Indian and Korean exchanges and, therefore, may be subject to taxes levied in each country.
 The investments in common stock traded on the Indian exchange are subject to short-term capital gains tax at 15% and long-term capital gain tax at 10%.
+Dividends are subject to dividend withholding tax at 20%.
 Prior to April 1, 2018 long-term capital gains were not subject to tax.
+As of December 31, 2020, \$2,388 was accrued for these taxes.
 The Fund intends to hold the Indian securities for the long-term.
+The investments in common stock traded on the Korean exchange are subject to 22% tax on interest and dividend income.
+Capital gains tax is exempted if holdings are less than 25% of outstanding shares on the Korean exchange and the securities transaction is executed through the Korean exchange, not the over-the-counter market.
+If holdings are more than 25% of outstanding shares on the Korean exchange or if the trade is executed through the over-the-counter market, a 22% standard rate or 11% of sales proceeds (including resident tax), whichever is lower, will be levied.
 For countries with double taxation treaties, the treaty rate prevails only if it is more favorable than the standard rate.
-As of December 31, 2019, \$2,388 was accrued for these taxes.

 Management has continued to evaluate the application of Accounting Standards Codification ("ASC") 740, "Income Taxes", and has determined that no reserves for uncertain tax positions were required to have been recorded as a result of the adoption of ASC 740.
 Open tax years are those that are open for exam by taxing authorities.
-As of December 31, 2019, open tax years include the tax years ended December 31, 2016 through December 31, 2019.
+As of December 31, 2020, open tax years include the tax years ended December 31, 2017 through December 31, 2020.
 The Partnership is not aware of any examinations in progress.
 The Partnership has reviewed all open tax years and major jurisdictions and concluded that the adoption of these financial reporting rules resulted in no effect to the Partnership's financial position or results of operations.
-There is no tax liability resulting from unrecognized tax benefits relating to uncertain income tax positions taken or expected to be taken on the tax return for the fiscal year ended December 31, 2019.
+There is no tax liability resulting from unrecognized tax benefits relating to uncertain income tax positions taken or expected to be taken on the tax return for the fiscal year ended December 31, 2020.
 The Partnership is also not aware of any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefit will significantly change in the next twelve months.